 Timeline to Open

-Construction is expected to begin Spring 2021 with completion of the co-op building by July 2022.
+Construction of the Lilac Station complex began in August 2021 with the co-op building scheduled to be completed by July 2022.
 We will then need 6-8 months to turn the space into the beautiful, inviting grocery store we have all been dreaming of.

 But all of this only matters if you help!
 Our lease requires that we secure financing by December 15, 2021.
 We are busy planning our Community Investment Program now where Owners and community members have the opportunity to invest in the store and get a modest return on their investment.
 This is a Main Street investment opportunity to see your money being put to work right in your own community!
 For more details, click here.